thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 An effective IT delivery builds on nine principles.
 Not understanding these jeopardises any chances to obtain quality and efficient delivery.

+### Accountable as a Team for the Delivery Process

+To achieve organisational goals - such as turnover, market share, productivity, quality of delivered goods, number of delivered goods, customer satisfaction - everyone in the organisation needs to be aligned with these goals.

+All too often, development focuses on throughput, testing on quality and operations on stability.
+In reality, these are all system-level outcomes that help achieve organisational goals.
+They can only be achieved by close collaboration between everyone involved in the IT delivery process.
+Ultimately, releasing IT systems is a team activity, not an individual activity.
+The whole team succeeds or fails as a team, together.
+Hence, the team is accountable for the delivery.

+For this to work, it is crucial to implement the [*Deployment Pipeline*](#deployment-pipeline) pattern so that everyone in the team can see, at a glance, the status of the system, its health, the various builds, the results of the tests, and the state of the environments where the system can be deployed.
+This creates empowerment for the team.

+### Done Means Released

+A feature is only done when it delivers value to a user.
+Inevitably, done means deployed into production and released to users.

+There are cases where this is not particularly achievable.
+Think of mobile apps that need to go through a vetting process before landing in the app store.
+In these situations, we dial back to the next best option.
+It is done when it can be used and showcased in a production-like environment.

+There is no such thing as 80% done.
+It is either done or not.
+It is very binary.
+There is no in-between.

+This has an important corollary.
+One person from the team does not have the power to get something done.
+It is a team effort.
+It requires team members to collaborate to get it done.
+Therefore, we have to be [*Accountable as a Team for the Delivery Process*](#accountable-as-a-team-for-the-delivery-process).
+It is the whole team's responsibility.

 ### Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software

 Releasing software should be easy and happen with confidence.
 This reduces risks and, more importantly, stress for the team.